Royal Welsh

 By Major General Ross's 53 Welsh Division (now The Royal Welsh), to be exact.

-Beside representatives from the current Royal Welsh, there will be 2 or 3 survivors from the original Welsh division as well.
+Beside representatives from the current Royal Welsh, there were 2 or 3 survivors from the original Welsh Division as well.

 Some of these old soldiers are fortunately fit enough to come over to commemorate, though they must be well over 90 by now.

-Some years ago a new road bridge was built, next to 2 existing railroad bridges, crossing the river Dieze and a road along it.
+Some years ago a new road bridge was built, next to 2 existing railroad bridges, crossing the river Dieze and the road alongside te river.

 In honour of the brave soldiers, who freed the town from Nazi's in 1944, the bridge is called: The Royal Welsh brug.